PayString/paystring-documentation/docs/payid-overview.md

 If you want to contribute to PayID, see [Contributing to PayID](https://github.com/payid-org/payid/blob/master/CONTRIBUTING.md).

-## Xpring SDK Integration

-PayID is integrated into [Xpring SDK](https://github.com/xpring-eng/xpring-sdk).

-Xpring SDK provides the ability to work with PayID, using libraries provided in [JavaScript](https://github.com/xpring-eng/xpring-js), [Java](https://github.com/xpring-eng/xpring4j), and [Swift](https://github.com/xpring-eng/xpringkit).

-These libraries help you connect your application to PayID without having to worry about the specifics of PayID.

 ## Building blocks

 The PayID protocol has basic standards, principles, and requirements.